mametaro99/mametaro99/README.md

 2. My favorites are Ruby on Rails, AWS

-3. You can find my Health Blog at [20歳からのアンチエイジング](https://mametaro99.github.io/)
+3. You can find my Blog at https://mametaro99.github.io/my-profile/

 4. You can find my Zenn Blog [here](https://zenn.dev/mametaro)